LASIK and Other Vision Procedures

 Refractive Surgery Treatment for:

 Cataract surgery is performed under local anesthesia on an out-patient basis.
 The surgery is accomplished in 15 to 30 minutes, utilizing a very small incision, usually without sutures.
 The cataract is broken up (emulsified) with an ultrasonic vibrating needle and the liquefied cataract is aspirated through this same needle.
 The cataractous lens is then replaced with a lens implant designed to replace the natural lens.
 This new lens can usually reduce or eliminate the previous need for glasses in near sighted or farsighted patients so they may no longer require glasses for distance.
 Lens implants can also create a monovision situation similar to the monovision form LASIK or PRK.
-More recently, the FDA has approved 3 “presbyopia” correcting implants which can allow the eye to see clearly for both far and near.
-These lenses include multi-focal lenses like the Restor by Alcon and the Rezoom by Advanced Medical Optics (AMO) and the Crytalens from Eyeonics, which is designed to change focus by flexing in the eye.
-You can learn more about these lenses by visiting the company web sites.
-For the Restor lens, please see www.acrysofrestor.com.
-For the Rezoom lens, please see www.rezoomiol.com.
-For more information about the Crystalens, please see www.crystalens.com.
+Below are some of the IOLs used in cataract surgery which also also used in RLE/CLE lens implant procedures, please:

 Other Refractive Surgery Procedures